The Early Childhood Main Round Application closes on February 21st!!!

 At these schools, the sibling relationship must be verified in order to be eligible for student priority.
 The family will provide documentation to the school that meets a burden of proof set forth by the district to demonstrate either: A biological or legal sibling relationship through one or more common parents or legal guardians OR shared household status among siblings through a common address.
 These priorities shall be verified in coordination between the applicant and the school.
 Families shall have the ability to appeal the school’s review of sibling status within one week of the close of the Main Round application.

-Schools Requiring Sibling Verification for Main Round 2024-2025
+Schools Requiring Sibling Verification for Main Round 2025-2026

 • Alice M. Harte Charter School

-• Audubon Charter School Montessori & French
+• Audubon Charter School French & Montessori

 • Benjamin Franklin Elementary Mathematics and Science School